 That peach cake is outstanding.
 Very beautiful.

-I apologize for not responding sooner, but you were sent to my spam folder and I just found out that from some other blogging friends who had the same thing happen.
+Thank you, Chef Connie, you are most kind! 🙂 I apologize for not responding sooner, but you were sent to my spam folder and I just found out that from some other blogging friends who had the same thing happen.
 I’ve un-spammed you, but you may wish to check and see if that’s happened with others.
 It’s a WP issue evidently.

 I can’t believe we’re already in peach season.
 This looks fantastic.